i1Cps/multi-robot-exploration-rl/README.md

-# Robotic Exploration using Machine Learning
+# Multi-Robot Autonomous Exploration using Deep Reinforcement Learning

+This approach uses a centralized critic network and decentralized actor network to achieve cooperation between robots.
+It is simulated in Gazebo using ROS2 humble.

 ## How to use (After installation)

 ### To start up the gazebo environment with the robots open a fresh terminal and run: